colorfulsing/spring_standalone/README.md

           DELETE /posts/:id(.:format)      posts#destroy

 $ bin/spring status
-Spring is running:
+SpringStandalone is running:

 26150 spring server | spring-demo-app | started 1 min ago
 26556 spring app    | spring-demo-app | started 42 secs ago | test mode
 26707 spring app    | spring-demo-app | started 2 secs ago | development mode
 ```

-There's no need to "shut down" Spring.
+There's no need to "shut down" SpringStandalone.
 This will happen automatically
 when you close your terminal.
 However if you do want to do a manual shut
 down, use the `stop` command:

 ```
 $ bin/spring stop
-Spring stopped.
+SpringStandalone stopped.
 ```

-From within your code, you can check whether Spring is active with `if defined?(Spring)`.
+From within your code, you can check whether SpringStandalone is active with `if defined?(SpringStandalone)`.

 ### Removal

-To remove Spring:
+To remove SpringStandalone:

 * 'Unspring' your bin/ executables: `bin/spring binstub --remove --all`
 * Remove spring from your Gemfile

 ### Deployment

-You must not install Spring on your production environment.
+You must not install SpringStandalone on your production environment.
 To prevent it from
 being installed, provide the `--without development test` argument to the
 `bundle install` command which is used to install gems on your production
 machines: